matrix-org/sygnal/README.rst

 Currently only HTTP proxies with the CONNECT method are supported.
 (Both APNs and FCM use HTTPS traffic which is tunnelled in a CONNECT tunnel.)

-If you wish, you can configure a HTTP CONNECT proxy in ``sygnal.yaml``.
+If you wish, you can instead configure a HTTP CONNECT proxy in ``sygnal.yaml``.
-You may also disable proxying entirely to ignore the environment variable.

 Pusher ``data`` configuration
 =============================